augustianne/DeviceDetectorBundle/README.md

                     - 'acme_frontend_about_us'
 ```

-3. Simple desktop to tablet controller redirect.
+__3. Simple desktop to tablet controller redirect.__

 By default, the bundle will treat tablets as mobile devices and will follow the configuration for mobile redirection, so it is important to set ```treat_as_mobile``` to false when tablet redirection is enabled.

 ```
 device_detector: